SethMMorton/natsort/README.rst

 Quick Description
 -----------------

-When you try to sort a list of strings that contain numbers, the normal python sort algorithm sorts lexicographically, so you might not get the results that you
+When you try to sort a list of strings that contain numbers, the normal Python sort algorithm sorts lexicographically, so you might not get the results that you
 expect: